fangq/mcx/README.md

- -G '1101'     (--gpu)         using multiple devices (1 enable, 0 disable) -W '50,30,20' (--workload)    workload for active devices; normalized by sum -I            (--printgpu)    print GPU information and run program
+ -G '1101'     (--gpu)         using multiple devices (1 enable, 0 disable) -W '50,30,20' (--workload)    workload for active devices; normalized by sum -I            (--printgpu)    print GPU information and run program --atomic [1|0]                1: use atomic operations to avoid thread racing
+                               0: do not use atomic operation (not recommended)

 == Input options ==
  -P '{...}'    (--shapes)      a JSON string for additional shapes in the grid.